SFU-MARS/ros2_tutorial/src/nav2_bd_navfn_planner/README.md

 # Adapted NavFn Planner with Bidirectional A*

 An enhanced version of the NavFn planner that introduces bidirectional path planning while maintaining ROS 2 Nav2 compatibility.
-This implementation is adapted from the original NavFn planner in the ROS 2 Navigation Stack and draws inspiration from bidirectional search implementations at [nav2_navfn_planner](https://github.com/ros-navigation/navigation2/tree/main/nav2_navfn_planner) and [ivanbgd's bidirectional A* implementation](https://github.com/ivanbgd/A-Star_Algorithm/blob/master/Bidirectional_A-Star.py).
+This implementation is adapted from:
+- Original NavFn planner by Willow Garage, Inc. (BSD License 2.0)
+- ROS 2 Navigation Stack's nav2_navfn_planner
+- Bidirectional A* implementation concepts from [ivanbgd's A* implementation](https://github.com/ivanbgd/A-Star_Algorithm/blob/master/Bidirectional_A-Star.py)

+Our adaptation combines NavFn's proven gradient-based path extraction with efficient bidirectional search techniques.
+The bidirectional search implementation is particularly inspired by ivanbgd's approach of using adaptive expansion rates and early termination strategies, while maintaining NavFn's robust cost handling and ROS 2 integration.

 ## Configuration